July 20, 2022

 Which type of PAC is West Michigan Cannabis Guild?

-As a Michigan based 501(c)6 non-profit membership based entity, WMCG is an Independent Political Action Committee as described in #1 Separate Segregated Funds, of the question above.
+The West Michigan Cannabis Guild operates as a Michigan-based 501(c)6 non-profit membership-based entity in accordance with IRS guidelines.
+WMCG is an Independent Political Action Committee as described in #1 Separate Segregated Funds, of the question above.

 FINANCE RELATED QUESTIONS